alexhippo/static-node-and-express-portfolio/README.md

 ## Customised styles
 The following styles were changed from the original project:
 - changed Heading and `p` font to Rubik
 - changed Link and Body font to Roboto Mono

 ## Getting started
 ### Downloading
-Click on the 'Clone or download' button and select 'Download Zip.'
+Click on the 'Code' button and clone this project via command line or select 'Download Zip.'

 ### Installing
 Step 1: Unzip the zip file.